 Information classified as public which may be released by the College upon request includes the student's name, date and place of birth, home, school and e-mail address, local and permanent telephone number, dates of attendance, classification, major/minor fields of study, award of degree, academic honors such as Dean's List and other scholastic awards, parents' names, students' class schedule, photographs and religious preference.
-Requests to prevent the disclosure of directory information should be filed in the Registrar's Office.

 Athletic information about student's participation in sports and data such as height and weight will be released to the news media and will be published by appropriate College publications.